A Qudit-native Framework for Discrete Time Crystals

 While the DTC paradigm is well-established for qubits, realizing it in higher-dimensional qudits presents unique challenges.
+This enlarged Hilbert space offers the potential for richer physics while also introducing greater complexity into the many-body dynamics.
 Prior DTC clock constructions~\cite{Clock_models_Yao2017,Clock_models_Surace2019,HigherOrder_Fractional_Pizzi2021,HigherOrder_Rydberg_LiuNatComm2024} realize the cycle with kick unitaries acting on all on-site levels, e.g., global $\pi$ rotations or homogeneous transverse fields.
 This approach suffices for two-level systems, where any DTC implementation necessarily addresses the full Hilbert space, but it becomes insufficient for higher-dimensional qudits.
 In a qudit, such global operations lack the selectivity to distinguish between internal levels, potentially moving population outside the intended active subspaces or failing to enforce specific subharmonic responses.
-To overcome this, we must leverage the capabilities of modern platforms with native multilevel control, such as superconducting circuits, Rydberg arrays, solid-state spins and trapped ions~\cite{Qudit_SC_LiuPRX2023,Qudit_SC_NguyenNatComm2024,PRXQuantum.4.030327,Goss:2022aa,PhysRevLett.134.050601,Qudit_Rydberg_EveredNature2023,HigherOrder_Rydberg_LiuNatComm2024,Qudit_SolidState_GuoPRL2024,quantumdot_qudit,Hrmo:2023aa,Ringbauer:2022aa}.
-Motivated by this, we treat the multilevel Hilbert space as a design resource, implementing cycles confined to chosen on-site subspaces.
-This qudit-native compilation supports stable subharmonics, suppresses unwanted leakage compared with global drives, and offers direct control of spectral sharpness and lifetime through on-site kick choices.
+To overcome this challenge, we must leverage the capabilities of modern platforms with native multilevel control, such as superconducting circuits, Rydberg arrays, solid-state spins and trapped ions~\cite{Qudit_SC_LiuPRX2023,vbh4-lysv,Qudit_SC_NguyenNatComm2024,PRXQuantum.4.030327,Goss:2022aa,PhysRevLett.134.050601,Qudit_Rydberg_EveredNature2023,HigherOrder_Rydberg_LiuNatComm2024,Qudit_SolidState_GuoPRL2024,quantumdot_qudit,Hrmo:2023aa,Ringbauer:2022aa}.
+We treat the multilevel Hilbert space as a design resource, implementing cycles confined to chosen on-site subspaces.
+This qudit-native construction suppresses unwanted leakage compared with global drives, and offers direct control of spectral sharpness and lifetime through on-site kick choices.
 Beyond selecting a single subspace, we can also compose disjoint on-site cycles with different periods to realize multiple subharmonic channels in parallel within one drive.